i3 Prism

 About i3 Prism

-i3 Prism aims to foster innovators and innovations that will support equitable provision of healthcare and help bring new solutions to patients and society while advancing technologies to the next level from a commercial perspective.
+i3 Prism aims to foster innovators and innovations that have not been previously awarded significant funding, to expand the pool of early-stage health care solutions in Mount Sinai’s commercialization pipeline.
 Selected applicants will receive up to $33K in funding, which will be distributed based on the achievement of milestones.

 How it Works